Gianatmaja/Early-Fault-Detection-System/README.md

 - model_saving
 - model_inference

+In the `data_preprocessing` pipeline, auto-eda is performed using the D-Tale library.
+Then, some preprocessing on the data is done to prepare it for ML modelling.

+Next, different models are experimented on the dataset, and their performances are tracked using Weights & Biases' tracking feature in the `model_experimentation` pipeline.

+Upon obtaining the model that produces the best performance (in this case, highest accuracy), it is saved in `model_saving` for future inference, which will performed be the `model_inference` pipeline.

 ### Visualizing the Workflow
 The pipeline can also be visualized using the `Kedro-Viz` library, by running to following command: